NightShade256/Lithium/README.md

 ## Build Instructions

-Lithium requires that you have the `wasm32-unknown-unknown` Rust target, `wasm-bindgen` CLI tool and Python 3 (for the `http.server` module) installed.
+The `wasm32-unknown-unknown` Rust target and the `wasm-bindgen` CLI tool is required to build Lithium from source.
+Python 3 (the `http.server` module to be specific) is required to serve the web page.

 To build the WASM binary, execute